Skip to content

 • Finalist 2010 – Prix Première (Belgium)

-• Finalist 2010 - Ouest-France Étonnants Voyageurs Prize (France)
+• Finalist 2010 – Prix Ouest-France Étonnants Voyageurs (France)

-• Finalist 2010 - Prince Pierre of Monaco Foundation Discovery Grant
+• Finalist 2010 – Prince Pierre of Monaco Discovery Grant (Bourse de la Découverte)

 • CBC Books Canadian Writer to Watch in 2012

-• Chapters Indigo Channel - Heather's Pick in 2012
+• Chapters Indigo Chain – Heather’s Pick in 2012

-Her second book, co-written with Pascal Janovjak and entitled À toi, was published in September 2011.
-Born of a rare literary complicity, this meditation-correspondence sketches the journey of two children of exile and nomadism, through memories and anecdotes.
-The book is part of Radio-Canada's 2016 Unmissable series and its audio version can be listened to online.
+The writer’s second title, co-written with Pascal Janovjak and titled À toi (To You), was published in September 2011.
+Born from a rare literary complicity, this correspondence-meditation sketches the journey of two children of exile and nomadism, through memories and anecdotes.
+The work is one of Radio-Canada’s 2016 Essentials and its audio version can be listened to online.

-The author's third book, mãn was a finalist for the Prix des cinq continents de la francophonie in 2014 and has been translated into thirteen languages.
-The English-language paperback version of the book is on the Barnes & Noble Discovery Pick list in the United States in the fall of 2015.
+The writer’s third book, Mãn, was a finalist for the Prix des cinq continents de la francophonie in 2014 and has been translated into thirteen languages.
+The paperback English version was featured on the Discovery Pick list of the Barnes & Noble chain in the United States in the fall of 2015.

-Mãn has three mothers, a teenager who gave birth to her and left her in the vegetable garden of a Buddhist temple on the banks of one of the branches of the Mekong, a nun who took her in and fed her before entrusting her to another woman, Maman, a teacher and spy.
-For her safety, Maman entrusts her to a Vietnamese restaurant owner living in Montreal who becomes her husband.
-In this new world, Mãn develops her natural talent for cooking, an art through which she learns not only to nourish the body but also to distil memories, emotions and sensuality into her dishes.
-And it is in this way that she discovers, when she meets a Parisian chef, the inextricable link between love and food and passionate love and its perils.
+Mãn has three mothers: a teenager who gave birth to her and left her in the vegetable garden of a Buddhist temple on the edge of one of the branches of the Mekong River, a nun who took her in and fed her before entrusting her to another woman, Maman, a teacher and spy.
+For her safety, Maman entrusts her to a Vietnamese restaurateur living in Montreal, who becomes her husband.
+In this new world, Mãn develops her natural talent for cooking, an art through which she learns not only to nourish the body but also to distill memories, emotions, and sensuality into the dishes.
+It is thus that she discovers, upon meeting a Parisian chef, the inextricable link between love and food, and the passionate love and its perils.

 • Finalist 2013 – Prix des cinq continents de la francophonie

-• Finalist 2013 - Ouest-France Étonnants Voyageurs Prize
+• Finalist 2013 – Prix Ouest-France Étonnants Voyageurs

-• Discovery Pick by Barnes & Noble USA in the fall of 2015
+• Discovery Pick by Barnes & Noble United States in the fall of 2015

-• MacEwan University (Canada) Book of the Year 2015
+• Book of the Year by MacEwan University (Canada) in 2015

-• Algonquin College (Canada) Book of the Year 2015
+• Book of the Year by Algonquin College (Canada) in 2015

 2016 / Vi

-Published in 2016, this new book by Kim Thuy, speaker, tells the story of Vi, the youngest sister of three older brothers, the "little treasure" who finds herself in spite of herself in the great Life and its tumults.
-Leaving Saigon for Montreal, visiting Suzhou and Boston, growing up alongside ordinary heroes, she witnesses the immensity of the sea, the multiplicity of horizons, the uniqueness of sadness, the luxury of peace, the complexity of love, the infinity of possibilities and the violence of beauty.
-Like a good student, she looks, learns and receives.
-But will she ever know how to live this great Life?
+Published in 2016, this new book by Kim Thúy, speaker, tells the story of Vi, the youngest sister of three older brothers, the “little treasure” who finds herself in the great wide world and its upheavals despite herself.
+Leaving Saigon for Montreal, visiting Suzhou and Boston, growing up alongside ordinary heroes, she witnesses the immensity of the sea, the multiplicity of horizons, the uniqueness of sorrows, the luxury of peace, the complexity of love, the infinity of possibilities, and the violence of beauty.
+Like a good student, she observes, learns, and receives.
+But will she ever truly live this great life?

-• Winner 2017 - International North-South Prize, Pescarabruzzo Foundation
+• Winner 2017 – NordSud International Prize, Pescarabruzzo Foundation

 • Finalist 2018 – Scotiabank Giller Prize (Canada)